Starflight: Reception

 Compute! listed it in May 1988 as one of "Our Favorite Games", stating that "Starflight captures the feel of a certain type of science fiction ... the game can take hundreds of hours to play fully, yet those hours are anything but boring".

 In the June 1990 edition of Games International (Issue 15), John Harrington patiently endured the first stage of ship building, but said that after the ship launched, "the game comes into its own [...]
-The sense of playing a small part in a grand story is very strong."
-He did point out some minor drawbacks, but concluded by giving the game an above average rating of 8 out of 10, saying, "It incorporates [...] a depth and quality of imagination one has not come to expect from an undustry obsessed with rehashing alien zapping shott-em-ups."
+The sense of playing a small part in a grand story is very strong".
+He did point out some minor drawbacks, but concluded by giving the game an above average rating of 8 out of 10, saying that the game "incorporates [...] a depth and quality of imagination one has not come to expect from an industry obsessed with rehashing alien zapping shott-em-ups".

 In 1996, Computer Gaming World declared Starflight the 55th-best computer game ever released.

 Ybarra said in 1987 that the game had created a "beachhead in the arena of sci-fi" for Electronic Arts.
-Lee said in 2010, "I knew it was a classic while we were building it".
+Lee said in 2010 that he knew it was a classic while they were building it.
 Erin Hoffman of The Escapist in 2010 called it "one of the great breakthroughs in gaming".
 In 2012, Lee Hutchinson of Ars Technica called the game "a thing of awe and reverence" and said it "defined the genre of space exploration games".

 In 1998, PC Gamer declared it the 36th-best computer game ever released, and the editors called it "the most authentic Star Trek experience you could have on a PC - and it wasn't even a Trek game".

 Legacy

-Starflight had a 1989 sequel, Starflight 2: Trade Routes of the Cloud Nebula.
+A sequel was released in 1989: Starflight 2: Trade Routes of the Cloud Nebula.